When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Tips to Help You Make the Transition Icon

-You have to think ahead and troubleshoot problems as they crop up.
+You have to think ahead and troubleshoot problems as they arise.

 Woman holding the Medela Freestyle Electric Breast Pump